Or maybe you're looking for Height Advantage: The Ultimate Guide to Unlocking Max Height—for some extra inches, if you know what I mean.

 How do I use the Tall or nah calculator?

 To use the Tall or nah calculator, simply input your current height into the speech bubble asking you how tall you are.
-A new speech bubble will appear asking you what your biological sex is—input your biological sex.
-Another speech bubble will appear asking you what year you were born—input your birth year.
+Speech bubbles will then appear asking for your biological sex, your birth year, and your birth month if your birth year is within the last 21 years.

-Once the calculator has all of your information, the "Tall or nah" button will appear.
-Hit that button, and Tall or nah will compute and display your results.
+Once the calculator has all of your information, hit the "Tall or nah" button to see your results.

 What is the minimum age Tall or nah can calculate?